idec2021/Vilnius_GMC/docs/project/background.md

 ## <span style="font-family:Source Code pro">X-zymes: targets for mutagenesis and evolution</span>

 Proteins from the NlpC/P60 family were selected as the target for evolution.
-These proteins participate in cell growth by relaxing peptidoglycan, necessary to allow cell growth and division (Typas et al., 2012), and they usually harbour aditional domains.
+These proteins, referd as autolysins, participate in cell growth by relaxing peptidoglycan, necessary to allow cell growth and division (Typas et al., 2012), and they usually harbour aditional domains.
 SagA use coiled coil domain for localization at cell division terminus (Espinosa et al., 2020; Hyun et al., 2021), while three LysM-domain repeats in LytE ensure affinity ro peptidoglycan (Visweswaran et al., 2014).
 The goal of this project is to evolve only the NlpC/p60 domain either as s stand-alone protein or fused to native peptidoglycan binding domain.
 The NlpC/P60 domain is a papain-like cysteine peptidase domain approximately 100 amino acids long (Anantharaman and Aravind, 2003).
 These endopeptidases are involved in the cleavage of the N-acetylmuramate-L-alanine or D-γ-glutamyl-mesodiaminopimelate (Ohnishi et al., 1999).

 The selection of the NlpC/P60 peptidase family was driven for three main reasons: